dumpus-app/dumpus-app/.github/SELF_HOSTING.md

 * Run `pnpm install` to install the dependencies.
 * Run `pnpm run build:mobile` to build the app for a mobile environment.
 * Run `pnpm run script:build-android` to build the app for Android.
+* Install the APK located at `./android/app/build/outputs/apk/release/app-release-unsigned.apk` on your device.

 ## iOS